-In January-February 2025, the current account deficit increased y-o-y, due to a deterioration in the secondary income account and in the balance of services, which was partly offset by an improvement in the balance of goods and, to a lesser extent, in the primary income balance.
+In the first quarter of 2025, the current account deficit increased y-o-y, due to a deterioration in the secondary income account and in the goods and services balances, which was partly offset by an improvement in the primary income balance.

-In February 2025, the current account's deficit decreased y-o-y, due to an improvement in the balance of goods and, to a lesser extent in the primary income balance, which was partly offset by a deterioration in the balance of services and in the secondary income account.
+In March 2025, the current account's deficit widened y-o-y, due to a deterioration in the balance of goods and services and, to a lesser extent, in the secondary income account, while the primary income account improved.